 - 2 teaspoons baking soda

 - 1. Preheat the oven to 350°F (175°).
-Brush two 9-by-5-by-3-inch (23-by-13-by-8-cm) loaf pans with some butter.
-Cut 4 strips of parchment paper so that you have 2 strips that are 15-by-5 inches and 2 strips that are 14-by-8 inches.
+Brush two 9-by-5-by-3-inch (23-by-13-by-8-cm) loaf pans with some of the butter.
+Cut 4 strips of parchment paper so that you have 2 strips that are 15-by-5 inches (38-by-13 cm) and 2 strips that are 14-by-8 inches (36-by-20 cm).
 Place the 2 long pieces of parchment along the length of the buttered pan and press to adhere.
 Brush the parchment with butter.
 Lay the two wider pieces crosswise on top.
-Brush the parchment with butter.
+Brush the parchment with the remaining butter.
 Everything must be very well buttered or the bread will stick.

 - 2. Heat the milk, brown sugar, and honey in a medium saucepan over medium heat.
 Stir until the sugar is dissolved, about 5 minutes.
-Remove from the heat and set aside until slightly cooled.
+Remove from the heat and let cool slightly.

 - 3. In the bowl of a stand mixer fitted with the paddle attachment, combine the flour, ground fennel, cinnamon, cloves, ginger, and salt.
 In 2 batches, add the honey mixture and candied ginger.
 Scrape down the sides as needed and blend on low speed until just combined.

 - 4. In a small liquid measuring cup, combine the egg, egg yolk, and baking soda.
 Stir to combine.
 Add the egg mixture to the batter and beat until well blended.